rljson/rljson/README.architecture.md

 A `Cake` consists of layers of slices.
 All layers share the same slice structure, i.e. the same slice ids.
-Each layer assigns different ingredients to slices.
+Each layer assigns different components to slices.

 ```json
 {